 a.
 On advancement of deposit to AAC, the depositor therefore agrees to be bound by AAC’s Terms and Conditions.
 Any cancellation of a booking must be in writing and shall only be effective upon its acknowledged receipt by AAC.
 At the time of cancellation, a full refund or credit will be made, less the following charges:

-iii.
-Less than 30 days before departure: 100% of the tour cost
+ii.
+Less than 75 days before departure: 100% of the tour cost

 b.
 If you are a “no show,” AAC shall be entitled to treat your reservation as canceled without you having given AAC any notice, and the provisions of Paragraph 2.a. shall apply.

 c.
 Any request to amend or change a booking once it has been confirmed may be accommodated subject to space availability.
 If AAC is able to assist, an administrative fee of $500 per change will be assessed.
 These fees will be added to your final invoice.

 d.
 No refunds are given (1) for lost travel time or substitution of facilities, (2) for itineraries amended after departure, (3) for circumstances arising beyond the control of AAC, necessitating alternative arrangements being made to ensure the safety and/or further participation and enjoyment of your safari, (4) if you do not appear for any accommodation, service, sightseeing or trip segment without notifying AAC, or (5) if you leave your safari after it has begun, or miss any scheduled sightseeing, activities, meals or accommodations.